-Note: This metric measures the percentage of women who were up-to-date on cervical and breast-cancer screenings.
+Note: This metric measures the share of women who were up-to-date on cervical and breast-cancer screenings.

-Note: This metric measures the number of females murdered by males (per 100,000 female residents) and accounts for all ages.
+Note: This metric measures the number of women murdered by men (per 100,000 female residents) and accounts for all ages.

-- Prevalence of Rape Victimization Among Females: Full Weight (~2.86 Points)
+- Prevalence of Rape Victimization Among Women: Double Weight (~4.71 Points)

 Note: This metric measures instances of rape.
 According to the U.S Bureau of Justice Statistics, 91 percent of rape victims are female and 9 percent are male.